 Center Point is a tiny town located in the state of Indiana.
 With a population of 242 people and just one neighborhood, Center Point is the 429th largest community in Indiana.
-Much of the housing stock in Center Point was built prior to World War II, making it one of the older and more historic towns in the country.
+Center Point has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.

 Real Estate Prices